-The trunk road, within scheme extents, is not at risk of surface water flooding.
+The trunk road, within scheme extents, is not at risk of surface, coastal, or river water flooding.

 Works are restricted to the made ground of the A828 carriageway and traffic management will be designed in line with existing guidance.
-The proposed works are anticipated to last 3 nights.
-Traffic management will consist of night-time road closures with regular amnesties.
+The proposed works are anticipated to last 10 days.
+Traffic management will consist of a daytime lane closure with convoy.
 Where required, alternative pedestrian routes will be included in the traffic management setup, to minimise impact of the works on NMUs.